Edinburgh: Media

-Television

 Television, along with most radio services, is broadcast to the city from the Craigkelly transmitting station situated in Fife on the opposite side of the Firth of Forth and the Black Hill transmitting station in North Lanarkshire to the west.
 There are no television stations based in the city.
 Edinburgh Television existed in the late 1990s to early 2003 and STV Edinburgh existed from 2015 to 2018.

-Museums, libraries and galleries
+Museums, libraries, and galleries

 Edinburgh has many museums and libraries.
 These include the National Museum of Scotland, the National Library of Scotland, National War Museum, the Museum of Edinburgh, Surgeons' Hall Museum, the Writers' Museum, the Museum of Childhood and Dynamic Earth.
 The Museum on The Mound has exhibits on money and banking.

-Edinburgh Zoo, covering 82 acres on Corstorphine Hill, is the second most visited paid tourist attraction in Scotland, and home to two giant pandas, Tian Tian and Yang Guang, on loan from the People's Republic of China.
+Edinburgh Zoo, covering 82 acres on Corstorphine Hill, is the second most visited paid tourist attraction in Scotland, and was previously home to two giant pandas, Tian Tian and Yang Guang, on loan from the People's Republic of China.
 Edinburgh is also home to The Royal Yacht Britannia, decommissioned in 1997 and now a five-star visitor attraction and evening events venue permanently berthed at Ocean Terminal.

-Edinburgh contains Scotland's three National Galleries of Art as well as numerous smaller art galleries.
+Edinburgh contains Scotland's three National Galleries of Art as well as smaller art galleries.
 The national collection is housed in the Scottish National Gallery, located on The Mound, comprising the linked National Gallery of Scotland building and the Royal Scottish Academy building.
-Contemporary collections are shown in the Scottish National Gallery of Modern Art which occupies a split site at Belford.
+Contemporary collections are shown in the Scottish National Gallery of Modern Art, which occupies a split site at Belford.
 The Scottish National Portrait Gallery on Queen Street focuses on portraits and photography.
 The council-owned City Art Centre in Market Street mounts regular art exhibitions.
 Across the road, The Fruitmarket Gallery offers world-class exhibitions of contemporary art, featuring work by British and international artists with both emerging and established international reputations.

 The city hosts several of Scotland's galleries and organisations dedicated to contemporary visual art.
 Significant strands of this infrastructure include Creative Scotland, Edinburgh College of Art, Talbot Rice Gallery (University of Edinburgh), Collective Gallery (based at the City Observatory) and the Edinburgh Annuale.

-There are also many small private shops/galleries that provide space to showcase works from local artists.
+Many small private shops/galleries provide space to showcase works from local artists.